catspeed-cc/sd-webui-forge-docker/README.md

 You will notice the main configurations are editable via this menu (using nano) - this script is compatible with SSH.

-Not yet possible to edit the Custom/Cut-down install config (`docker-compose.combined.yaml`) that must be done manually as you must configure it, then copy it to your docker-compose.yaml
+It is not yet possible to edit the Custom/Cut-down install config (`docker-compose.combined.yaml`) with the menu - that must be done manually as you must configure it, then copy it to your docker-compose.yaml

 ## Installation from GitHub